vdhicts/laravel-validation-rules/README.md

 ### DutchPostalCode

-Validates if the value is a valid dutch zip code, like `1234AB`.
+Validates if the value is a valid Dutch zip code, like `1234AB`.

 ```php
 'field' => [new DutchPostalCode()],